There is only one possible end. We are monsters. I don’t like monsters.

 *Deception (1947) Claude Rains as Alexander Hollenius

-Rains plays Hulenius, great composer/conductor who is belligerent, cruel, and possessive of his beautiful protégé Bette Davis.
+Rains plays Hulenius, a great composer/conductor who is belligerent, cruel, and possessive of his beautiful protégé Bette Davis.
 Hulenius is affluent, effete, and temperamental egoist.
 He has a flamboyant fixation on Christine (Bette Davis) and her beauty, which he uses to impress and descend upon her through luxury.
-Though he is all consuming in his control, he shows no hetero passion, she is merely one of his great possessions.
+Though he is all-consuming in his control, he shows no hetero passion, she is merely one of his great possessions.
 Henreid disrupts their relationship, by introducing a forceful heterosexuality that challenges Hulenius’ masculinity.
 With all his creative genius this is something he and Christine will never have.

 *The Ghost and Mrs. Muir (1947) George Sanders as Miles Fairley

 *Crossfire (1947)- Robert Ryan as Montgomery in Crossfire 1947

 Montgomery “Of course, I’ve seen a lot of guys like him.”

 Montgomery “Oh, you know, guys that played it safe during the war, scrounged around, keepin’ themselves in civvies, got swell apartments, swell dames… you know the kind.”